nextcloud/approval/README.md

 ✔ Approve or reject files/folders.

-:warning: **This app will be deprecated from Nextcloud 28 onwards.
-If you are a Nextcloud customer and you rely on this app, please wait with updating to 28 and open a support ticket so we can find a solution for your use-case.**

 This app is integrated in the files list (Files app).

 Admins can define approval workflows: who can request, who can approve/reject.